ronami/typelang/README.md

  (add 3 (subtract 2 1))    add(3, subtract(2, 1))
 ```

-The language supports booleans, numbers, strings, conditionals (if statements), and calling the following buit-in functions:
+The language supports booleans, numbers, strings, conditionals (if statements), and calling the following built-in functions:

 - `++`: Increases a number by one.
 - `--`: Decreases a number by one.